There was an error with your log in

 For the Technical Alpine Climb, you need to have previous mountaineering experience and experience of multi-pitch rock climbing and climbing at high altitudes.

 For the Winter Alpine Climb, you need to be a seasoned mountaineer with previous ice axe, crampon, and rope handling skills.
+Prior winter climbing/backpacking experience is highly recommended!
+It’s also great if you’re familiar with avalanche rescue skills.

-Technical climbing equipment:
+• Technical climbing equipment

 • Sit harness (can be provided by your guide)